Move your files from the University Google Drive

 2. Choose your new location

-- University OneDrive - A good idea for University work files, but not recommended for personal files as your files will be automatically deleted when your affiliation with the University ends.
+- University OneDrive - A good idea for University work files, but do not use it for personal files as your files will be automatically deleted when your affiliation with the University ends.
+There is also a quota limit.
 Click here for more information

-- University Research DropBox - the University provides an unlimited Dropbox for active researchers and their research storage.
+- University Research DropBox - the University provides a Dropbox for active researchers and their research storage.
 The storage is available by request and is subject to validity checking.
+It is likely that in future a quota will be introduced.
 Click here to request this.

 Services for personal files